 The psychiatrist-patient relationship is one of the most intensely personal in the field of professional health care.
 As a result, a psychiatrist's errors or missteps in treatment can carry significant consequences for patients.
-And like any other doctor or health care provider, a psychiatrist may be liable for medical malpractice in the event that a mistake harms a patient.
-This article will first describe some types of medical malpractice cases that might emerge from the psychiatrist-patient relationship.
+In this article, we'll:

-Improper Prescriptions.
 Obviously, prescribing the wrong medication or the wrong dosage of the right medication can have dire consequences.
-For that reason, all doctors (including psychiatrists) are required to exercise care when prescribing drugs.
-As a result, a psychiatrist will be liable for any harm resulting from an improper prescription, assuming other reasonably competent doctors would not have made the same mistake under similar circumstances.
+For that reason, psychiatrists are required to exercise care when prescribing drugs and to properly advise patients about the risks associated with certain medications.
+Psychiatrists can be liable for malpractice for medication errors.

-Assume the psychiatrist decides to honor the confidentiality and does not call the police.
-The patient commits the murder.
-Can the family of the victim sue the psychiatrist for failing to report the conversation to the police?
+Say the psychiatrist honors confidentiality and the patient follows through on the threat and commits murder.
+Can the family of the victim sue the psychiatrist for failing to warn of the threat?
 Although it is a close call, and the answer can vary by state, the answer is probably yes.
-The family of the victim can probably sue the psychiatrist if the patient clearly informed the psychiatrist of an intent to kill, and the psychiatrist believed that the threat was legitimate, but failed to act.
+The family of the victim can probably sue the psychiatrist if the patient clearly informed the psychiatrist of an intent to kill and the psychiatrist believed that the threat was legitimate, but failed to act.

-In order to prevail in a psychiatric malpractice case, a patient must prove three basic elements:
+In order to win a psychiatric malpractice case, a patient must prove three basic elements:

 Breach of the Standard of Care.
-The next step is to prove that the defendant psychiatrist breached the standard of care in treating the patient, by failing to follow the proper course of conduct.
-For example, if the standard of care required the psychiatrist to assess a fairly common psychiatric disorder and prescribe the correct medication to treat it, failure to take those steps might constitute a breach of the standard of care.
+The next step is to prove that the psychiatrist fell short of the standard of care while treating the patient.
+For example, if the standard of care requires the psychiatrist to diagnose and treat a fairly common mental health condition and the doctor fails to do that, the doctor likely breached the standard of care.